Skip to main content Skip to navigation

 Provided to students who qualify for funding as a result of completing a FAFSA or WASFA.

 An eligibility index that college financial aid staff use to determine how much financial aid you would receive if you were to attend their school.
-The EFC is calculated according to a formula specified in law and is based upon the information provided by the student and their family on the Free Application for Federal Student Aid (FAFSA).
-Use EFC calculator to calculate your EFC.
+The SAI is calculated according to a formula specified in law and is based upon the information provided by the student and their family on the Free Application for Federal Student Aid (FAFSA).
+Use Federal Student Aid Estimator to estimate your potential federal aid.

 FAFSA (Free Application for Student Aid)